2019 WAFF U-18 Championship

 2019 WAFF U-18 Championship was the first edition of the WAFF U-18 Championship.
 A WAFF youth football championship organised by the West Asian Football Federation (WAFF) for the men's under-18 national teams of West Asia.
 It was held in Ramallah, Palestine from 22 August to 30 August 2019.

 Format

-The groups winner and the second-placed team of the two groups in the first round played in a single round-robin format, qualified for the semi-finals.
+The group winner and the second-placed team of the two groups in the first round played in a single round-robin format, qualified for the semi-finals.

 Participating nations

 6 West Asian Federation teams entered the competition.